aai-institute/beyond-jupyter/README.md

 # Predicting Spotify Song Popularity: A Refactoring Journey

-This lesson is part of the _Beyond Jupyter_ series, in which we address the problem of designing maintainable software for machine learning use cases.
+This lesson is part of the _Beyond Jupyter_ series, in which we address the specifics of software design in machine learning contexts.
-We have put forth a corresponding set of [guiding principles](https://www.notion.so/appliedaiinitiative/Guiding-Principles-3031741733244aaab20b24cfdf0b15ee).
+We have put forth a set of [guiding principles](Guiding-Principles.md) that can critically inform the decision-making process during development.

 In the case study at hand, we will show how a machine learning use case that is implemented as a Jupyter notebook (which was [taken from Kaggle](https://www.kaggle.com/code/sauravpalekar/spotify-song-popularity-prediction)) can be successively refactored in order to
- * improve the software design in general
+ * improve the software design in general, achieving a high degree clarity and maintainability,
- * gain flexibility for experimentation
+ * gain flexibility for experimentation,
- * appropriately track results
+ * appropriately track results,
- * develop a solution that can straightforwardly be deployed for production.
+ * arrive at a solution that can straightforwardly be deployed for production.

 The use case considers a dataset from kaggle containing meta-data on approximately one million songs (see download instructions below).